Types of assets

-Absolute return funds, also known as hedge funds, are managed funds that trade securities with the aim of generating ‘absolute’ returns to investors in both a rising and falling market.
-Absolute return funds provide the potential for stable and consistent returns and acceptable levels of volatility.
+Hedge funds are managed funds that trade securities with the aim of generating ‘absolute’ returns to investors in both a rising and falling market.
+Hedge funds provide the potential for stable and consistent returns and acceptable levels of volatility.

 Investment in Opportunities allows the ability to capitalise on one-off market opportunities as they arise.
 These investments are not directly aligned with one specific asset class and generally offer a return in the form of interest, however in times of a market downturn they may also offer some potential capital growth.
 Examples of this could include structured credit, highyield corporate bonds or bank loans.

 Financial assets, including fixed interest and cash, earn returns primarily from interest.
 This means that financial assets usually provide lower risks due to fixed repayments, but returns are also likely to be lower over the long term.
 For example, when you put some money aside in a term deposit with a bank, you may not be getting the highest interest rate around but you do know that, after a fixed period, the bank will pay you a predetermined interest rate and return your investment amount.

 Other assets such as infrastructure can also be classified as financial assets when the underlying mature infrastructure assets generate stable (and often regulated) long term income streams for investors.
 These returns are considered a lower investment risk compared to investing in early stage infrastructure projects encompassing the development phase of the infrastructure assets.

 Fixed interest can be bonds and other debt securities issued by a government or corporation.
 Credit (as explained below) forms a significant part of this asset class.
 If you invest in fixed interest, you lend money to the issuer who promises to make regular interest payments with full repayment on an agreed date in the future.